 III.
 ENFORCEABLE DOCUMENTS

 Depending upon the time frame within which a violation can be resolved, its resolution may need to be incorporated into a legally enforceable document.
 If the violation can be resolved within 180 calendar days after the date the Department notified the person of the violation, its resolution may be incorporated into an enforceable document, such as a final permit, Field Order, CPA, CACP, COA or Administrative Order, but such course of action is not necessary.
-However, if the underlying violation cannot be resolved within the 180 day time period, the violation must be resolved through an enforceable document, unless the Regional Director or Bureau Director agrees that an enforceable document is not warranted.
-If an enforceable document is required, negotiations for that document must be finalized within that 180 day time period, unless the Regional Director or Bureau Director agrees that an extended time frame is acceptable.
+However, if the underlying violation cannot be resolved within the 180-day time period, the violation should be resolved through an enforceable document, unless the Operations Manager or Program Manager agrees that an enforceable document is not warranted.
+If an enforceable document is required, negotiations for that document should be finalized within that 180-day time period, unless the Operations Manager or Program Manager agrees that an extended time frame is acceptable.

 CACP